CRN Top Data Management Technologies Vendors 2016

-- Redis Labs - Supports the open-source Redis high-performance, in-memory NoSQL "data structure store" that can perform as a database, caching layer or message broker for fast transactions and real-time analytics.
+- Redis - Supports the open-source Redis high-performance, in-memory NoSQL "data structure store" that can perform as a database, caching layer or message broker for fast transactions and real-time analytics.
 Mountain View, CA.

 - Reltio - Combines aspects of meta data management and NoSQL graph databases to create a platform for developing enterprise data-driven applications.
 Redwood Shores, CA. Founded 2015.

 - SnapLogic - Provides "elastic integration" for connecting enterprise applications with on-premise and cloud-based data, putting it squarely in the middle of the heavily competitive Integration Platform-as-a-Service arena.
 San Mateo, CA. Founded 2006.

 - Splice Machine - Develops a Hadoop-based relational database that is more scalable than traditional RDBMS systems from Oracle, Microsoft and others, but still provides a familiar SQL interface for application developers.
 San Francisco, CA. Founded 2012.

 - Striim - Founded in 2012 by former executives from Golden Gate Software, Oracle, Informatica, WebLogic and other big-name data management companies.
 Palo Alto, CA. Founded 2012.

 - Talena - Markets predictive analytics software that incorporates machine-learning algorithms and data visualization to better administer big data management workloads and more accurately predict data availability.
 San Jose, CA. Founded 2013.

 - Talend - Develops a range of open-source software for data integration, master data management, data quality management and other big data tasks.
 Redwood City, CA.